 Chewy ginger cookies dipped in white chocolate decorated with festive sprinkles is a delicious addition to your Christmas baking repertoire.

-This recipe is more designed for chewy cookies, rather than crispy gingerbread man style cookies.
+This recipe is more designed for chewy soft gingerbread cookies, rather than crispy gingerbread man style cookies.
 However, you can roll the dough out between two sheets of parchment paper then refrigerate for 30 minutes.
 Using a cookie cutter dipped into flour, cut the gingerbread men out and place on baking sheets lined with parchment paper.
 Refrigerate for another 30 minutes before baking to prevent spreading.
 Bake until the cookies are crisp and golden brown.

 Freezing and making ahead

 - Freezing: Cookie dough balls can be frozen on a parchment-lined sheet and then transferred to a freezer bag.
 Freeze the cookies for up to 3 months and bake from frozen.

 - Make ahead: Cookie dough can be refrigerated for up to a day in advance.
 Baked cookies will last for 3-5 days in an airtight container at room temperature.